JuliaAstro/Transits.jl/docs/src/api.md

  -0.0024501564976671724
 ```

 For the most granular support for gradients and jacobians, peer into the depths of `polynomial/poly-grad.jl` and `polynomial/quad-grad.jl`.
-These functions are not part of the public API and should are not guaranteed any stability according to [semantic versioning](https://semver.org/).
+These functions are not part of the public API and are not guaranteed any stability according to [semantic versioning](https://semver.org/).

 ### Orbits